-It’s no fun when someone changes the keys on one of your accounts, and not just because you’re missing the latest “Squid Game” meme.
-Unlike this year’s worst ransomware attacks and nastiest COVID scams, which are usually ends in themselves, the Instagram account takeovers happening today are often the means to a darker end.
+It’s no fun when someone changes the password on one of your accounts, and not just because you’re missing out on the latest celebrity gossip.
+Unlike this year’s worst ransomware attacks and nastiest COVID scams, which usually resolve themselves, the Instagram account takeovers happening today are often the means to a darker end.

 Instagram imposter scams are on the rise.

-The intel on the latest round of Insta hacks suggests that Insta grifters are using hacked accounts as pawns to gain access to their followers.
-In other words, they break into your account and then use it to expose a much larger group of victims to their malware.
+The intel on the latest round of Insta hacks suggests that grifters are using hacked accounts as pawns to gain access to their followers.
+In other words, they break into your account and then use it to expose a much larger group of victims to malware and scams.

 How Did This Happen to Me?